Funnyboy363/myshift/README.md

 # Opening GraphQL Apollo Server
-The Main apollo server information is in `index.js` While in the project folder in the text editor, go to your terminal.
+The Main apollo server information is in `index.js`.
+While in the project folder in the text editor, go to your terminal.
-Type in `node index.js`
+Type in `node index.js` and hit enter.
 Response should say
 `Apollo Server started at http://localhost:4000/`